 in monsoon umbrellas and raincoats and gumboots.

-parties come, parties go, and institutions dance with the winds
+Parties come, parties go, and houses dance with the raving winds

-new faces replace the old ones, new names reinscribed on the walls
+new faces replace the old ones, new names re-inscribed on old walls

 defeated flags bite dust or hide in fear or shame

 and the winners flutter by in highways and byways.

 Yes, our boys swim ashore crossing tumultuous tides,

 some drown in the deep, but who cares?